-Students who arrive at school late will enter through the back door.
-Staff will check-in students.
+Students who arrive at school late will enter at Linden Rd. gate.
+Driver will push the video intercom button at the gate entrance and state their name and their student name.
+Office staff will sign students in.
 Students will go directly to class.